papampi/braiins-os/README.md

   'bricked' miner)
 * *local_nand_dm_v1* - scripts and images needed for upgrading an original DragonMint firmware
 * *local_nand_dm_v2* - scripts and images needed for upgrading an improved DragonMint firmware (Kolivas)
-* *local_feeds* - sysupgrade tarball with current firmware and packages needed for creating standard LEDE feeds server
+* *local_feeds* - sysupgrade tarball with current firmware and packages needed for creating standard OpenWrt feeds server

 Similarly to the remote targets there are also *configuration* targets: